-location quickly and swim directly to the platform from wherever they are in the maze.
-Rats with damage to the hippocampus fail to learn, continuing to swim erratically on subsequent trials (O'Keefe & Nadel, 1978).3 Little was known at the time about the function of hippocampus.
+about the function of hippocampus.
 The hippocampus had primarily been a source of neurons to study individual neuron behavior.
 Typically, neurons cease to respond to stimuli over time, but researchers discovered that if they applied a brief but intense sequence of electrical stimulations to hippocampal neurons, they would continue to respond.
 This phenomenon, now known as long-term potentiation, indicated that response properties of neurons could be altered and offered a model of how neurons in the hippocampus (and elsewhere) can quickly alter their response properties (a feature important for learning).
 (See Craver, 2003, for a philosophical examination of this history.)

 To figure out how the hippocampus could constitute a cognitive map, John O'Keefe recorded from neurons in the hippocampus while a rodent occupied different locations in an enclosure.
-He found different neurons that would increase their firing rate when the rodent was in different specific regions of its enclosure.
+He found that different neurons would increase their firing rate when the rodent was in different specific regions of its enclosure.
 O'Keefe and Conway (1978) named these neurons place cells.
 Since different cells functioned as place cells in different environments, numerous researchers began to examine how place cells would respond as they morphed one environment into another.
 Some changes, such as rotating the enclosure or shrouding it with a curtain, did not affect the activity of place cells, but others, such as altering cue cards placed on the walls of the enclosure or significantly increasing the size of the enclosure, did.
 Studying how neurons altered their response patterns with environmental changes, such as gradual transformation of a square enclosure into a circular one, provided an avenue for studying how these maps are established (Colgin, Moser, & Moser, 2008).

-In section 3.3 above, we described how EEG identified ongoing oscillations of subthreshold electrical activity in many brain areas.
+In Section 3.3, we described how EEG identified ongoing oscillations of subthreshold electrical activity in many brain areas.
 These oscillations can also be detected intracranially.
 In the hippocampus there is an ongoing theta oscillation (6-12 Hz).
 Comparing the timing of action potentials in place cells with this oscillation, O'Keefe and Recce (1993) revealed that when the rat first entered the area to which a place cell would respond (its place field), the place cell would fire at the trough of the theta cycle.
-On each subsequent oscillation, it would fire at a slightly earlier phase of the theta-cycle (Figure 12).
-Comparing the timing of action potentials in neurons for nearby regions provided the rodent a means to track its location along a path (place cells that fired earlier in the theta cycle represented locations arrived at earlier.)
+On each subsequent oscillation, it would fire at a slightly earlier phase of the theta cycle (Figure 12).
+Comparing the timing of action potentials in neurons for nearby regions provided the rodent a means to track its location along a path (place cells that fired earlier in the theta cycle represented locations arrived at earlier).
 An even more striking finding was that when rodents were allowed to run down a runway, the activity of place cells after they finished the run would reflect the sequence of place cell activity during the run, but in reverse.
-If the animals were delayed in starting the run, place cells would fire in the
+If the animals were delayed in starting the run, place cells would fire in the same sequence as when they subsequently ran (Diba & Buzsáki, 2007).
+This indicated that place cell activity serves to replay or anticipate future routes.